 Who are we?

-Massachusetts Environmental Public Health Tracking (EPHT) is a program within the Massachusetts Department of Public Health/Bureau of Environmental Health (MDPH/BEH).
+Massachusetts Environmental Public Health Tracking (EPHT) is a program within the Massachusetts Department of Public Health/Bureau of Climate and Environmental Health (MDPH/BCEH).
 Our Bureau is comprised of nine programs which contribute to a vibrant Tracking team that supports EPHT's purpose to:

 "Provide access to up-to-date health and environmental data and visualization tools for the communication and evaluation of environmental public health trends, and for the implementation of successful environmental public health actions."

 The MA EPHT website provides an opportunity to look at possible links between environmental exposure and chronic diseases statewide and locally.